 Professionally, I’d love to continue to learn and help people.
 I get enjoyment out of going to work every day.
 I love being in front of a patient or colleague and helping them.
 I’m excited to find more ways to challenge myself, educate and serve others, and expand my leadership role.

 Shout out to Torrey for lending us his time and sharing his journey with us!
-If you’re interested in scheduling an appointment with Torrey, click here to get on the road to moving better and feeling better!
+If you’re interested in scheduling an appointment with Torrey, request an appointment to get on the road to moving better and feeling better!

 Are you interested in joining the team at Spooner Physical Therapy?
-Check out our open physical therapist positions here.
+Visit our careers page to check out open positions at Spooner.